Intersection cohomology of moduli spaces of vector bundles over curves: Moduli spaces of framed objects

+is also exact.
+Framed objects in this situation can be identified with parabolic vector bundles. \end{example}

-Given $\ta\in\bR$, consider the category $\cA^\ta$ of semistable objects in \cA having slope \ta.
-Then stable objects of $\cA$ with slope \ta are simple objects of $\cA^\ta$.
-Let $E_1,\dots,E_n\in\cA^\ta$ be stable and $\cC\sbs\cA^\ta$ be the abelian subcategory generated by them.
-This subcategory is closed under taking subobjects and quotients in $\cA^\ta$.
-We can define the category $\cC_f$ of framed objects in \cC as above.
+As before, let $\cA^\mu\sbe\cA$ be the category of $Z$-semistable objects of \cA having slope $\mu\in\bR$.
+The stable objects of $\cA$ having slope $\mu$ are exactly the simple objects of $\cA^\mu$.
+Let

+be a collection of (pairwise non-isomorphic) simple objects and let $\cC=\ang{E_1,\dots,E_n}\sbs\cA^\mu$ be the abelian category generated by them.
+It is a Serre subcategory of $\cA^\mu$, meaning an abelian subcategory closed under taking extensions, subobjects and quotients.
+Given a left exact functor $\Phi:\cA^\mu\to\Vecf$, we define the category $\cC_\f$ of framed objects in $\cC$ in the same way as before.